What you need to know about the CDC’s new mask guidelines

 Does the new CDC recommendation mean that if I am vaccinated I no longer have to wear a mask anywhere?

-No. The CDC wants even vaccinated people to wear masks in health-care settings and on planes, buses, trains and other public transportation.
-Also, everyone will have to abide by state and local mandates to wear masks where those remain in place.
-And businesses and other private entities can still require employees and patrons to wear masks, and some are likely to choose to do so.
+No. The CDC wants vaccinated people to wear masks in health-care settings and on planes, buses, trains and other public transportation.
+Also, everyone will have to abide by state and local mandates to wear masks where they remain in place.
+Businesses and other private entities can still require employees and patrons to wear masks, and some are likely to do so.

+Some critics have said the guidance creates confusion because it allows fully vaccinated people to go maskless in grocery stores, restaurants and gyms but not on airplanes and trains.
+Henry Walke, a CDC medical officer who has been leading the agency’s coronavirus response since last July, acknowledged that the lines are not completely clear.

+But he said the CDC believes that fully vaccinated people are protected, “and the risk is to the unvaccinated people.”
+The difference, he said, comes down to an individual’s ability to choose settings.
+On an airplane or train, people are “unable to make choices about who is sitting near them for a period of time,” he said.

-Also, the CDC did not address schools.
-For children under 12, who cannot be vaccinated yet, it is unclear how they and their teachers should behave.
+The CDC also did not address schools.
+For children under 12 who cannot be vaccinated yet, it is unclear how they and their teachers should behave.
 Schools are beginning to figure that out.
-For 12- to 15-year-olds, vaccination is just beginning, so many school years will be over before adolescents are two weeks beyond their second shots.
+For 12-to-15-year-olds, vaccination is just beginning, so many academic terms will have ended before adolescents are two weeks beyond their second shots.
 Policies should be in place for the fall.
-Children are much less likely to become ill with covid-19, the illness caused by the virus, than adults.
+Children are much less likely to develop covid-19, the illness caused by the virus, than adults.

 Who will enforce the new recommendation that only people who are vaccinated go without masks?